lee-blake/CME-Commitment-to-Change/Design/UseCases.md

     in the course.
     5. Clinician fills out or edits the usual details for a commitment.
     6. Upon submitting, the commitment is associated with the course.
-  - (paragraph explaining why this is a use case)
+  - For CME Providers to get data about the implementation of their education, it is necessary to connect clinician practice with the courses themselves.
+    Since the way this platform determines implementation of practice is through commitments, it is necessary to associate the commitments with courses.
+In most circumstances, these commitments will come out of a course, and therefore it makes sense for the clinician to create them in the context of a course page.

+- UC7: Clinician asks for help in meeting a commitment
+  - BR2
+  - Clinicians
+  - Flow:
+    1. Clinician logs in
+    2. Clinician navigates to the page displaying their commitments.
+    3. Clinician clicks on a commitment to view details about it.
+    4. Clinician comments on that commitment asking for help.
+    5. Other clinicians who are watching that commitment may see and offer help.
+    6. Clinician clicks on the course associated with the commitment.
+    7. Clinician comments in the course asking for assistance with completing the commitment.
+    8. Other clinicians in the course can see the comment and may offer help.
+    This may include educators for that course.
+    9. Clinician shares the commitment to social media asking for help.
+    10. Other clinicians on social media may offer help.
+  - One of the benefits of associating clinicians into courses is that it socially connects them.
+Leveraging this to help them complete commitments furthers one of the main business requirements for the platform.
+Offering a number of different methods to resolve difficulties is important, as we cannot be sure that all clinicians will interact in the same manner on the platform.

-- UC7: CME providers gather relative course effectiveness data for commitments to change
+- UC8: CME providers gather relative course effectiveness data for commitments to change
   - BR7 & BR8
   - CME Providers
   - Flow:
-    1. CME provider navigates to show the statistics for the course.
+    1. CME provider navigates to show the commitment statistics for the course.
     2. CME provider examines section "courses in same provider" to see average of their other courses.
     3. CME provider examines section "similar courses" to see statistics for courses with similar tags.
-  - (paragraph explaining why this is a use case)
+    4. CME provider repeats the process for any other courses of interest.
+    5. CME provider may make make note of unusually high or low relative rates of commitment completion.
+  - The primary benefit to CME providers that this platform will provide is data about implementation of education through commitments.
+While this will likely involve much less time than associating clinicians and courses, it is just as important and will be reason providers stay on the platform.
+    Comparisons to other courses offered by the same provider and similar courses offered by other providers are both likely to occur, as both can offer significant lessons about which courses need the most improvement.

-- UC8: Clinician receives reminder email
+- UC9: Clinician receives reminder email
   - BR3
   - Clinicians
   - Flow: